Theodorosneo/Cyboard_Project/README.md

 # Cyboard_Project
-This project implements a variation of the Cyboard game.
+This project implements a variation of the Cyboard game with the manual version available only.